 Utah Occupational Safety and Health (Utah OSHA) is part of Utah's Labor Commission.
-There is one Utah OSHA office that covers the entire state, centrally located in Salt Lake City, Utah.
+There is one Utah OSHA office that covers the entire state, and it is centrally located in Salt Lake City, Utah.

-The Utah State Plan applies to all public and private sector places of employment in the state, with the exception of federal employees, the United States Postal Service (USPS), private sector maritime, Hill Air Force Base, Tooele Army Depot which includes the Tooele Chemical Demilitarization Facility, and certain agricultural related operations (field sanitation and temporary labor camps), which are subject to OSHA jurisdiction.
+The Utah State Plan applies to all state and local government and private sector workplaces in the state, with the exception of federal employees; the United States Postal Service; private sector maritime; Hill Air Force Base; Tooele Army Depot, which includes the Tooele Chemical Demilitarization Facility; and certain agricultural related operations (field sanitation and temporary labor camps) which are subject to OSHA jurisdiction.

 While Utah adopts most federal standards identically, the state periodically supplements federal standards with additional requirements.
 These supplements are placed in the Utah Administrative Code, Title R614, and additional information can be found at the Utah State Plan website.

 Utah OSHA offers voluntary and cooperative programs that focus on reducing worker injuries, illnesses, and fatalities.
 Utah OSHA also offers on-site consultation services which help employers comply with Utah OSHA standards and identify and correct potential safety and health hazards.
-These consultation services are offered without citations or penalties, at no cost to private employers with 250 or fewer Utah employees, as well as to public sector entities.
+These consultation services are offered without citations or penalties, at no cost to private employers with 250 or fewer Utah employees, as well as to state and local government entities.
 These services are confidential and offered only at the employer's request.
 For more information about these programs and other services available, please visit the Utah State Plan website.

 Informal conferences are conducted in the Utah OSHA office in an effort to resolve contested cases.
 Employers in Utah have thirty days to submit a written notification to the Adjudication Division of their intent to contest citations and/or penalties.
 Cases are assigned to an Administrative Law Judge (ALJ).
 Appealed decisions of the ALJ automatically move forward to the Commissioner unless the appeal is requested to be heard before the Labor Commission Appeals Board.